pkarsy/persist_mqtt/README.md

 - About 1000 bytes of json data can be saved.
 This is OK for the intented purpose, which is to store a limited set of frequently changed values such as counters.
 For bigger storage needs, or data that are not frequently changing, you can use the persist module.

 ## Saving the variables
 pt.save() like persist.save() is the responsibility of the developer.
 On a planned restart (web interface or a "restart 1" command) a pt.save() will be performed automatically (persist also is doing the same).
-Of course a power outage or a crash will lead to data loss.
+Of course a power outage or a crash (without a previous save) will lead to data loss.

 ## Differences